 When we are viewing the world more from the right brain, we are in the moment, experiencing ourselves as part of something larger than ourselves, feeling connected to humanity, seeing the bigger picture or our lives, and feeling in tune with our bodies (not hyper-focused on parts of our body or on our biochemistry).
 It is predominantly from the right brain that we create, laugh, cry and experience wonder, curiosity and awe.

 A totally right brain existence can be problematic as well.
-Still, bringing more of a right brain perspective can bring an ease to life that the left brain never will.
+We do need a degree of structure to our lives and to our emotional states to avoid becoming overwhelmed and lost.
+Still, for most of us, bringing more of a right brain perspective can bring an ease to life that the left brain never will.
 Too it can lower stress hormones and inflammation.

 It’s arguable if the soul resides anywhere within us, it would be in the right hemisphere; while the ego would be in the left.
 Just as the left brain isn’t bad, neither is the ego.
 It’s just not an effective place from which to make decisions.
 It’s a different experience, and even outcome, to do something to serve oneself (a project, a career, a relationship) than to do it with the purpose of serving others or a higher good.
 It’s one thing to choose a path because it’s impressive and another to choose a path because it’s aligned with who we uniquely are.
 If you’re unsure if you operating from the soul or the ego, pay attention to how you feel - uptight, stressed, or open and trusting.